Yanaqucha (Huanta)

-Yanaqucha (Quechua yana black, very dark, qucha lake, "black lake", Hispanicized spelling Yanacocha) is a lake in Peru located in the Ayacucho Region, Huanta Province, Huanta District.
+Yanaqucha (Quechua yana black, very dark, qucha lake, "black lake", Hispanicized spelling Yanacocha) is a lake in Peru located in Huanta District, Huanta Province, Ayacucho Region.
 It is situated at a height of about 4205 m, about 0.84 km long and 0.37 km at its widest point.
 Yanaqucha lies south of the mountain Rasuwillka and northeast of the lake Pampaqucha.